oxsecurity/megalinter/README.md

 ### Activation and deactivation

-Mega-Linter have all linters enabled by default, but allows to enable only some, or disable only some
+MegaLinter have all linters enabled by default, but allows to enable only some, or disable only some

 - If `ENABLE` is not set, all descriptors are activated by default.
 If set, all linters of listed descriptors will be activated by default
 - If `ENABLE_LINTERS` is set, only listed linters will be processed